sophiaaali/moneytree/README.md

 ### Insights View

 - Integration with OpenAI API for personalized spending summaries and advice unique to each user's spending history at that snapshot in time

+## Application Usage

+### Log in or Sign up

+- Navigate to the homepage of the website and log in using email.

+### Access your Garden

+- After logging in, you’ll be taken to your personalized garden view.
+- Each plant in the garden represents a budget category (e.g., Food, Entertainment, Transportation).
+The health of the plant (alive, wilting, or dead) corresponds to your spending habits within that category.
+- Click on a plant in the garden to open a modal window where you can update or delete the budget for that category.

+### Create and Manage Budgets

+- Navigate to the Budgets page to create new budget categories.
+- Provide details such as the category name, budget limit, duration, plant type, and any initial spending.
+- Submit the form to add a new plant to your garden view.
+- Access budget history with options to update or delete individual budgets on this page.

+### Track Spending

+- Your garden dynamically updates as you modify spending amounts or create new budgets.
+- The progress bars and plant health visually indicate how well you’re adhering to your budget goals.

+### Receive Financial Insights

+- Access personalized summaries and advice through integration with OpenAI’s API.
+- Navigate to the Insights page to receive tailored spending insights based on your budget data and financial goals.

 ## How to...